 e1071::kurtosis(words_women)

-A kurtosis value above 1 indicates the distribution is leptokurtic (too peaked); below −1 indicates platykurtic (too flat) (Hair et al. 2017).
+A kurtosis value above 1 indicates leptokurtosis (too peaked); below −1 indicates platykurtosis (too flat).

 The Shapiro-Wilk test formally tests H₀: “the data are normally distributed.”
-If the p-value is greater than .05, we cannot reject normality; if below .05, the data deviate significantly from a normal distribution.
+A p-value greater than .05 means we cannot reject normality; a p-value below .05 indicates significant departure from normality.

 The Shapiro-Wilk test is sensitive to sample size:

-Small samples (n < 50): The test has low power and may fail to detect non-normality that genuinely exists
+Small samples (n < 50): Low power — may fail to detect genuine non-normality

-Large samples (n > 200): The test becomes overly strict and flags trivially small deviations as “significant”
+Large samples (n > 200): Overly strict — flags trivially small deviations as significant

 Always use the Shapiro-Wilk test alongside visual inspection, not as the sole criterion.